rikifujihara/T3A1/RikiFujihara_T3A1.md

 Javascript notices we are comparing two different data types.
 When using the double equals operator, JS will change the datatype of one of the elements to match the other, and then perform the comparison.

-# Question 9 - Datatypes
+# Question 9 - Data types

 # Question 10 - How Arrays can be manipulated using JavaScript